SHUTDOWN

 © ELBE&FLUT / Heinz-Joachim Hettchen

 The subject of the artistic light description is an urban ensemble designed by ten architects at the end of the 19th century.
-They all had a training of the so-called Hanoverian school of church building, which became known in northern Germany under the keyword “Neo-Gothic” or also “Brick Gothic”.
-A striking number of cathedral quotations have thus entered the formal language of the warehouse landscape.
-Richness of detail, asymmetries, variations in the serial elements (oriels, gables, turrets, pointed roofs, winch bonnets) mark the characteristics and unique atmosphere of this city of goods.
+They all had a training of the so-called Hanoverian school of church building, which has become known in northern Germany under the name “Neo-Gothic” or also “Brick Gothic”.
+A conspicuous number of cathedral quotations have thus entered into the formal language of the warehouse landscape.
+Richness of detail, asymmetries, variations in the serial elements (oriels, gables, turrets, pointed roofs, winch bonnets) mark the characteristics and unique atmosphere of this “city of goods”.
 The colour of the building material used ranges from light yellow to blue-red, enriched by green or black glazed gemstones.
 Since the 1950s, war damage has been replaced by modern buildings, impregnation of facades has sometimes caused striking colour variations, renovated bridges stand with light corrosion coatings next to rusty dark ones.

-As a horizontal urban massif, vertically clocked by the rows of hatchways, criss-crossed by canals and accentuated by bridges, the Speicherstadt lay for a century as a scarcely entered foreign country and “dark beast” in front of the harbour and the city centre.
-A very sensual place, once smelling of coffee and spices, now involved in the process of transformation into office space for new media and new economy.
-A place that is used as a backdrop for numerous film and television productions due to its atmosphere and hardly ever fails to appeal to visitors emotionally.
+As a horizontal urban massif, the Speicherstadt, vertically clocked by the rows of hatchways, criss-crossed by canals and accentuated by bridges, lay for a century as a scarcely entered foreign country and “dark beast” between the harbour and the city centre.
+A very sensual place, once fragrant with coffee and spices, today integrated into the process of careful and monument-preserving transformation according to the usage needs of our time.
+A place that today is used as a backdrop for numerous film and television productions due to its unique atmosphere and that hardly any visitor leaves emotionally untouched.

 © ELBE&FLUT / Thomas Hampel